dlang-community/Pegged/pegged/docs/Parametrized Rules.md

 The default value is internally converted into a standard **Pegged** parser, and then the D engine for template default parameters does the rest of the job.

-Parametrized Grammars
+parameterized Grammars
 ---------------------

-Entire grammars can be parametrized and can use the passed expressions.
+Entire grammars can be parameterized and can use the passed expressions.
 The syntax is the same than for rules: put a comma-separated list right after the rule name, before the colon:

 ```d
 mixin(grammar(`